ConorTighe/Reddit-reply-bot/README.md

 # Reddit-reply-bot

-Uses the Reddit API, PRAW to find a certain account and reply to it.
+Uses the Reddit API, PRAW to find a certain account and reply to its comment.
 You need a BotAccess.py file, sqlite and a reddit account for the bot to control.

 BotAccess: